THE BEST COSTA RICA

 These are the flip flops we use at Jungla.
 They never break and they are thick enough to comfortably walk on any terrain.
-If everyone wore these shoes we would have less broken flip flips washing up on our beaches!
+If everyone wore these shoes we would have less broken flip flips washing up on our beaches because these last forever!

 Remember to bring your light for night hikes, sunset adventures and walking from the main building to your room at night.
 We recommend these flashlights for wildlife spotting.
-The are high lumen and rechargeable.
+They are bright enough to see wildlife from far away and rechargeable.

 So dry you can swim with it